arema-arega/inter-art/README.md

 ## Button component
-### Button: This Component is used through all the app componentsit is using a CSS file
-"./button.css" with the different customizations
+- Button: This Component is used through all the app components.
+Using a CSS file "./button.css" with the different customizations

 ## Button CSS component
 ### Button Customization:
-- This Component is used through all the app componentsit Customizes the button
+- This Component is used through all the app components it's used to customizes all the buttons.